What is genetic variation?

 Individuals in a population are not exactly the same.

-Each individual has its unique set of traits, such as size, color, height, body weight, skin colour and even the ability to find food.
+Each individual has a unique set of traits, such as size, color, height, body weight, skin color, and even the ability to find food.

-Sometimes, offspring’s of the same parents still differ a lot among themselves.
-You can find that among 3 sisters, one may be very tall, the other may have dark hair and the third may have a rounded nose tip.
-Such differences in individuals from the same parents are called variation.
+Sometimes, offspring of the same parents still differ a lot among themselves.
+You can find that among the 3 sisters, one may be very tall, the other may have dark hair and the third may have a rounded nose tip.
+Such differences in individuals from the same parents are called variations.

 or environmental factors.

 These factors include

 Sometimes a person may not have inherited a trait, but some conditions have modified the individual to exhibit specific traits.
 If a child with brown eyes acquires a disease that affects his eyes and turns them yellow, that may be a diseased induced variation.

 In the same vein, a child may have the tendency to be tall, but diseases and poor diet during his early years may cause him to have stunted growth.